 Scholarly Commons Citation

 Page, Joseph A., "Asbestos and the Dalkon Shield: Corporate America on Trial" (1987).
 Georgetown Law Faculty Publications and Other Works.
-Paper 1152.
+1152.